Anupriya-Sajeev/Anupriya-Sajeev/README.md

-- 👋 Hi, I’m @Anupriya-Sajeev, a digital creator, be it website templates, presentations, vehicle branding/stickering designs, content or big data
+- 👋 Hi, I’m @Anupriya-Sajeev, a digital creator, be it website templates, presentations, vehicle branding/stickering, content or big data
-- 👀 I’m interested in selling digital creations, templates
+- 👀 I’m interested in selling digital creations
 - 🌱 I’m currently learning microgreen cultivation and organic digital marketing
-- 💞️ I’m looking to collaborate with people or entities interested in user-friendly and market-focused digital creations
+- 💞️ I’m looking to collaborate with people or entities interested in buying user-friendly and market-focused digital creations
 - 📫 How to reach me at anupriyssajeev29@gmail.com
 - 😄 Pronouns: Ms
 - ⚡ Fun fact: Visual experience in every creation